Useful Notes: Woodrow Wilson

 - The character of Lazarus Long from various Robert A. Heinlein novels is revealed to have been named after Wilson: His birth name is Woodrow Wilson Smith.

-- In The Simpsons, Bart pranks Mrs. Krabapel by sending her love letter from a guy with Gordie Howe's face and Pres.
+- In The Simpsons episode "Bart the Lover", Bart pranks Mrs. Krabappel by sending her love letter from a guy with Gordie Howe's face and Pres.
 Wilson's ("Woody") name.

 - Alexander Knox played him in the 1944 biopic Wilson.

 - Wilson's ominous second term is chronicled in Gore Vidal's Hollywood.
 The President, thin-skinned and oversensitive to criticism (even from advisers), essentially shrinks the executive branch to fit inside a tiny study, with only his doctor and wife allowed inside for "health" reasons.
 As Wilson becomes more and more cloistered inside his own head, his political enemies are allowed to run rampant; Wilson's only response is to take trips abroad, or tour the country to rally support from his base.
 His health is eventually shattered by all of these excursions.

 - Wilson is president of the Confederacy during the Great War in Harry Turtledove's Timeline-191 series.

 - He appears several times and dies prematurely in 1915 in Swarm on the Somme.

 - Gus Dewar, one of the main characters in Ken Follett's Door Stopper novel Fall of Giants, works for President Wilson.